Love game-day eats? Get paid to be an NFL stadium food tester

-Pickswise is giving one lucky fan two tickets to watch their team play, plus $500 to cover food and travel expenses, as well as two NFL jerseys.
+Pickswise is giving one lucky fan two tickets to watch their team play, plus $500 to cover food and travel expenses, as well as two NFL jerseys, KTLA sister station WXIN reports.

 The only catch is you need to eat.
 A lot.